Knoblauchpilze/pge-app/README.md

 The `drawDecal` method should be the preferred way to render complex elements as opposed to the `draw` method: using the `Decal` mechanism provided by the `Pixel Game Engine` we are able to render very quickly a lot of elements without impacting the framerate too much by leveraging the GPU.

 The method is already set up so that the user can just insert code in the `FIXME` statement (which doesn't exist in the code).
 It is recommended to use new methods like `drawBoard`, `drawElements` etc. and perform the rendering there.
 This cleanly separates the steps to draw the elements.
+This is done in the demo app with the `renderDefaultTexturePack` method.

 Whenever the user needs to perform the rendering of sprites, we define a convenience structure to help with drawing that: